VirtualDataVis/virtualatavis_portfolio/README.md

 # VirtualDataVis
-# This is a portfolio of data analytics projects using Python and R. Data is visualized using Tableau, Django, Node.js and WebXR with A-Frame and Three.js.
+### This is a portfolio of data projects using Python and R. Results are visualized in Tableau and in VR and AR with Unity and WebXR including Django and Node.js with A-Frame, Three.js, Neo-4j, and PostgreSQL databases.